Darkie480/Portfolio_KareliaUAS/2026_ThesisApp/README.md

 ## Notes
 This thesis is currently undergoing final stages of development, and has not yet been graded or reviewed.
 Finalised project will be uploaded once the grading is completed.

-Content and reports are in Finnish, as required by the course.
+Content and reports are in Finnish, as planned from the start of the thesis.